-By signing, the banks have agreed to respect human rights under the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights (UNGPs).
-The NVB, CSOs, trade unions and government agencies have agreed to support the banks in their efforts.
-The Agreement focuses on two areas of banking activity: corporate lending and project finance.
+By signing, the banks agreed to respect human rights under the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights (UNGPs).
+The NVB, CSOs, trade unions and government agencies agreed to support the banks in their efforts.
+The Agreement focused on two areas of banking activity: corporate lending and project finance.

-The parties that have signed the agreement intend to learn from one another by carrying out a joint research programme.
-They will share practices they have adopted, i.e. to increase leverage towards businesses in high-risk sectors.
-The parties have also agreed to analyse value chains in specific sectors, starting with the palm oil, cocoa, and gold value chains.
-A number of Working Groups will address these issues.
+The parties that signed the agreement have learned from one another by carrying out a joint research programme and sharing best practices to increase leverage towards businesses in high-risk sectors.
+The parties have analysed value chains in the palm oil, cocoa, oil & gas and gold value chains.

-To increase their joint impact, the parties have agreed to work on creating a level playing field.
-They will promote the Agreement through the European banking sector, the EU, the OECD, and other channels.
+To increase their joint impact, the parties agreed to work on creating a level playing field.

 The affiliated banks and parties have adressed specific issues in working Groups.